ProNeverFake/kios/README.md

 ## Intro

+KIOS is developed as a full problem-level robot planning and learning framework based on ROS2.
+It integrates the high-level planning, which is realized by applying behavior tree mechanism, and the low-level action fine-tuning, which can be achieved by making use of the existing learning algorithms.
+The functionality of the system is highly decoupled and isolated in the corresponding ROS2 nodes, which composite a cycle like control loop that following the sensing-actuating mode.

+The project structure:
+- kios
+  - kios_cpp
+    - messenger
+    - tree_node
+    - tactician
+    - commander
+  - kios_py
+    - mios_reader
+    - mongo_reader
+  - kios_interface
+  - kios_cli

+THIS PART IS STILL UNDER CONSTRUCTION.

 > Blackbird: I'm too lazy to write anything here.
 In fact KIOS is developed for my master thesis and maybe after finishing that I'll finally figure out what this system is really about.

 ## NEWS